Course Overview 2023/2024

 The MSc in Biomedical Engineering aims to provide engineers and scientists with the education and creative skills needed to practice in the medical devices industry and focus on important clinical needs.
-Now, in addition to the award winning MSc in Biomedical Engineering programme (General), students can opt for the MSc in Biomedical Engineering with specialisation streams.
+Now, in addition to the award winning MSc in Biomedical Engineering programme (General stream), students can opt for the MSc in Biomedical Engineering with specialisation streams.
 All four streams (General, Medical Device Design, Neural & Tissue) lead to the award of the MSc in Biomedical Engineering and consist of compulsory core modules and optional modules.

 The MSc Biomedical Engineering gives you the opportunity to be involved in exciting new developments in biomedical engineering ranging from developing new materials for use in cardiac care, analysing minute electrical signals changes in the brain for neurological diagnosis to artificially growing new tissue to replace organ transplantation.
 The Trinity Centre for Biomedical Engineering has extensive clinical research in all the five teaching hospitals.
 As member of this biomedical community, you would have the opportunity to learn from activities in the Trinity Centre for Biomedical Engineering, and relate your course material to the real clinical challenges that are being researched and the solutions being generated.
 The Centre has over 20 academics from all School of Engineering, School of Medicine, Dental School, School of Natural Sciences and over 75 PhD and 28 MSc researchers.

-The only course of its kind in Ireland, the MSc. in Biomedical Engineering received two awards in 2012 (known then as the MSc in Bioengineering) which recognise the scale and diversity the course delivers in terms of the student experience, its contribution to the Irish economy and making an impact on global healthcare challenges.
+One of the very few courses of its kind in Ireland, the MSc. in Biomedical Engineering received two awards in 2012 (known then as the MSc in Bioengineering) which recognise the scale and diversity the course delivers in terms of the student experience, its contribution to the Irish economy and making an impact on global healthcare challenges.
 In 2022 this course was accredited by the Institute of Engineers of Ireland (EI).

 Engineers Ireland Excellence in Education Award & Best Postgraduate Course of the Year 2012 in Engineering